alba1735/tRNAgraph/docs/advanced_usage.md

 #### Every settable key

-What each key accepts is the part a template cannot show: a blank `"lfcshrink": null` says nothing about whether it wants `true`/`false`, a number, or one of a set of words.
+What each key accepts is the part a template cannot show: a blank `"shrink": null` says nothing about whether it wants `true`/`false`, a number, or the name of an estimator.
 The tables below are generated from the schema and the commands themselves, so they cannot drift from either.

 <!-- BEGIN GENERATED: config-flags (scripts/generate_config_reference.py) -->